 - 1. Do not engage or disengage motor locks unless power to the chair is off. - 2.
-With the brakes released, the chair will not operate and the battery charge indicator will flash 9 bars rapidly (if the power to the chair is on). - Be aware that the chair will not have brakes when motor locks are in the free-wheel position. - Make sure that the person pushing the chair has full control when motor locks are disengaged.
+Be aware that the chair will not have brakes when motor locks are in the free-wheel position. - 3.
+Make sure that the person pushing the chair has full control when motor locks are disengaged.